the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 Those who have asked for travel support should have received your train tickets separately.
 If you have asked for accommodation, we have booked you a room at the Megaro hotel where the networking dinner will be held.

+If you want to get in touch ahead of the book dash, feel free to do so on our [gitter channel](https://gitter.im/alan-turing-institute/the-turing-way) where you can join with your GitHub account.

 We look forward to seeing you in London!